ten-protocol/ten-documentation/docs/tutorials-examples/EncryptedVoting.md

 This provides a fair, tamper-resistant, and truly private voting mechanism for DAOs, which is not possible on traditional transparent blockchains.

-Find the complete contract & frontend here: [GitHub link to be added]
+Find the complete contract & frontend here: [https://github.com/ten-protocol/sample-applications/tree/main/Encrypted%20DAO%20Voting]

 ## **Participating in DAO Voting**